goharbor/harbor/docs/1.10/administration/upgrade/_index.md

     docker run -it --rm -v ${harbor_yml}:/harbor-migration/harbor-cfg/harbor.yml goharbor/harbor-migrator:[tag] --cfg up
     ```

+    **NOTE 1:** harbor_yml is the `harbor.yml` that is going to be upgraded.
+Copy the `harbor.yml` file that needs to be upgraded to an intermediate location, for example /tmp, and then run the upgrade by setting harbor_yml to `/tmp/harbor.yml`

-    **NOTE:** The schema upgrade and data migration of the database is performed by core when Harbor starts.
+    **NOTE 2:** The schema upgrade and data migration of the database is performed by core when Harbor starts.
 If the migration fails, check the core log to debug.

+1. Copy the upgraded `harbor.yml` to the `./harbor` directory of the new release.

-1. In the `./harbor` directory, run the `./install.sh` script to install the new Harbor instance.
+1. In the `./harbor` directory of the new release, run the `./install.sh` script to install the new Harbor instance.

    To install Harbor with components such as Notary, Clair, and chartmuseum, see [Run the Installer Script](../../install-config/run-installer-script.md) for more information.